 Keep in mind that dentists and orthodontists both attend dental school, but orthodontists undergo additional years of training to learn how to align teeth and improve patient’s bites.

 This doesn’t mean orthodontists will perform the work perfectly.
 It also doesn’t mean you need to choose an orthodontist over a dentist.
-It just means you should investigate the options thoroughly before choosing.
+It just means you should investigate the options thoroughly before choosing a provider.

 Invisalign Reviews & Ratings

-Remember that each patient is unique, (so you may or may not experience the same problems), but make sure you are well aware of issues other patient’s encountered before paying for Invisalign.
+Remember that each patient is unique, (so you may or may not encounter the same problems), but you do want to be well aware of issues before paying for Invisalign.

-A provider’s experience is also important.
+A provider’s expertise is also important.
 Invisalign categorizes providers by the number of cases they handle.

 Here are the current categories and the associated number of cases per year.

 - General Provider – 10 Invisalign cases per year

 - Elite Provider – 300 cases including a minimum of 50 every 6 months

 - Top 1% – 800 cases including 200 cases per year